-A beautiful part of \cite{BW} is the description of configurations of isolated singularities on cubic surfaces via subdiagrams of the $\Esx$ diagram (see Theorem \ref{BW}).
-Inspired by their result, we find a compact way to encode the $ADE$ combinations on cubic threefolds:
+The paper \cite{BW} includes an elegant description of the configurations of isolated singularities on cubic surfaces via subdiagrams of the $\Esx$ diagram (\cite[Section 4]{BW}; see Theorem \ref{BW}).
+Inspired by this result, we find a compact way to encode the $ADE$ combinations on cubic threefolds:

-\begin{manualtheorem}{II} An $ADE$ combination of singularities occurs on a cubic threefold if and only if the union of the corresponding Dynkin diagrams is $10A_1$, $5A_2$, or an induced subgraph of graph $\Gamma$ (Figure \ref{gamma}). \end{manualtheorem}
+\begin{manualtheorem}{II} An $ADE$ combination of singularities occurs on a cubic threefold if and only if the union of the corresponding Dynkin diagrams is $10A_1$, $5A_2$, or an induced subgraph of the graph $\Gamma$ (Figure \ref{gamma}). \end{manualtheorem}

 \tikzset{every picture/.style={line width=0.75pt}}